 1. Begin diet.
 Calorie intake cut from 3,000 to 1,000 calories per day or even less.

 2. Rapid weight loss occurs.
 After two weeks, weight loss is approximately 3.5kg (8lb).

 3. Weight loss slows.
-After three weeks, total weight loss is either approaching or static at 3.5kg.
+After three weeks, total weight loss is either approaching or static at 3.5kg (over 7 lbs).

 4. Metabolic rate slows.
 To conserve body resources and because the rapid weight loss has included metabolic rate boosting muscle, the body elicits the ‘starvation response’.
 (Metabolic rate is the body’s calorie burner; the more muscle you have, the faster you burn calories).